 Today, Kurt’s likeness is immortalized as a life-size bronze sculpture on top of a black granite monument.
 The official memorial, located at Naval Base Guam, is inscribed with the names of all 25 Devil Dogs who died there.

-Known as “Always Faithful,” castings of the memorial also can be found at the University of Tennessee’s College of Veterinary Medicine in Knoxville, Tennessee; the Alfred M. Gray Marine Corps Research Center in Quantico, Virginia; the Centennial Garden at Auburn University’s College of Veterinary Medicine in Auburn, Alabama; Semper Fidelis Memorial Park, part of the Marine Corps Heritage Center in Triangle, Virginia; the American Kennel Club (AKC) Museum of the Dog in St. Louis, Missouri, and in private collections.
+Known as “Always Faithful,” castings of the memorial also can be found at the University of Tennessee’s College of Veterinary Medicine in Knoxville, Tennessee; the Alfred M. Gray Marine Corps Research Center in Quantico, Virginia; the Centennial Garden at Auburn University’s College of Veterinary Medicine in Auburn, Alabama; Semper Fidelis Memorial Park, part of the Marine Corps Heritage Center in Triangle, Virginia; the American Kennel Club (AKC) Museum of the Dog in New York City and in private collections.

 National memorial graces the same base that’s home to training center

 The first national monument dedicated to U.S. military working dog teams can be found as part of the Air Force basic military training parade grounds at Joint Base San Antonio (JBSA)-Lackland, in San Antonio, Texas.
 JBSA-Lackland is home to the Department of Defense (DoD) Military Working Dog program since 1958, along with the DoD Military Working Dog Veterinary Service and the Holland Working Dog Hospital.